ConzZah/psx-comBINe-cli/README.md

 i hate wxwidgets, but i love the cli, and psxcombine.

-this fork effectively gets rid of all gui elements and therefore wxwidgets
+this fork effectively gets rid of all gui elements and therefore can build fine without wxwidgets

 i know that it may not be perfect, but that's okay.